 During these stressful and emotional times, the New Hampshire wrongful death attorneys at Gottesman & Hollis, P.A. can help.
-Our attorneys will gather all of the evidence necessary to help grieving families secure the maximum compensation to which they are entitled by law.
+Our attorneys will gather all of the evidence necessary to help grieving families secure maximum compensation and all damages they are entitled to.

 By filing a wrongful death lawsuit, your family may be able to recover money damages that take into account:

-- Loss of your deceased loved one’s future earnings;
+- The loss of your deceased loved one’s future earnings,

 - Pain, suffering and mental anguish caused by the loss of your loved one.

 An experienced wrongful death lawyer can explain how the New Hampshire courts serve those who have lost a loved one as a result of another person or company’s negligent conduct.

 Who May Sue for Wrongful Death?

 A wrongful death lawsuit is filed by the decedent’s representative on behalf of their survivors.
 Typically, the following individuals are permitted to file a wrongful death lawsuit:

 - IMMEDIATE FAMILY MEMBERS: In New Hampshire, immediate family members of a deceased person, such as spouses and children, may file a wrongful death lawsuit.
 This includes adopted children.
 Parents of unmarried children may also file a wrongful death lawsuit.